crashoverride777/swifty-ads/README.md

 - v6.2.1

 Added a UIAlertController when the "showRewardedVideo" method is called but the video is not ready.
 Remember you should only show reward videos with a dedicated button and you should only show that reward video button when a video is loaded.
 However when the user the presses the reward video button and watches a video it might take a few seconds for the next video to reload.
-It is easier to just show an alert incase the user immediately tries to watch another video afterwards instead of trying to hide the button for example via delegation
+If the user immediately tries to watch another video afterwards IMO the easiest and cleanest way is to just show an alert "No video available at the moment"

 Removed deprecated methods